mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 **Venue:** Tuesday October 22nd: report to Quadram Institute reception at 9.00am

-- **Hands on sequencing demonstration run by David Baker**
+- **Hands on sequencing demonstration run by Gemma Kay**
  	-	exciting chance to see sequences are generated on the Oxford Nanopore platform

 ***

 ### Thursday

-**Venue:** Thursday October 24th: to be determined
+**Venue:** Thursday October 24th: QIB Board Room

--	pencilled in session with Richard Leggett at Earlham Institute
+-	Analyses of sequences created earlier in the week

 ***

 ### Friday

-**Venue:** Friday October 25th: to be determined
+**Venue:** Friday October 25th: report to reception at the Earlham Institute

--	pencilled in session with Gemma Kay at QIB
+-	pencilled in session with Richard Leggett and colleagues at the Earlham Institute, covering adaptive sequencing, PacBio and single-cell sequencing

 NOTE: Nabil's material on QC needs moving, probably to week 1.
 Stored as files with "_old_" prefix.